-Teacher has a one-on-one conversation with student using the following sentence starter: "We recently spoke about ... and I reminded you that an expectation in our learning community is ...
+Teacher has a one-on-one conversation with a student using the following sentence starter: "We recently spoke about ... and I reminded you that an expectation in our learning community is ...
 I have also communicated with your parents; however, this behavior has continued.
-At this point, I will involve Ms. Donison and Ms. Greene because a pattern of behavior has been established."
+At this point, I will involve Mr. Wessel and Ms. Mackay because a pattern of behavior has been established."